Animal Eyes admires English Bulldogs and enjoys sharing information about these gentle, stubborn, loving dogs.

 English Bulldogs tend to be very high-maintenance.
 Special attention must be paid to their ears, coat, eyes, and wrinkles.
 How often you groom yours will depend on their specific needs.
 They can be bushed daily.

 - As your dog gets older, you may see issues with the eyelids.
 You may notice the eyelids tend to roll inward or outward away from the eyeball.
 Some may require surgery.

-- Be careful not to bathe to often.
+- Be careful not to bathe your dog too often.
 A bath up to two times a month is sufficient—any more can cause skin irritation.

-- After weaning, your puppy's digestive system in not fully developed, giving him a reduced digestive capacity.
-Situations of high stress, as when being separated from his mother and litter mates, can play a big part in this situation.
+- After weaning, your puppy's digestive system is not fully developed, giving him a reduced digestive capacity.
+Situations of high stress, as when being separated from his mother and littermates, can play a big part in this situation.

-- At this stage, it is important to feed food that is for high energy working dogs.
-This will help develop better digestive abilities, and ensure intake of both calcium and phosphorus that is crucial at this stage.
+- At this stage, it is important to feed food that is for high-energy working dogs.
+This will help your dog develop better digestive abilities and ensure the intake of both calcium and phosphorus, which are crucial at this stage.

 - It is also important to not change the diet for the first 3 to 4 months.
 Doing this will help alleviate problems of diarrhea and other digestive issues.
-So when you first bring yours home, plan on feeding the same brand of food that the breeder was using.
+So when you first bring your dog home, plan on feeding him or her the same brand of food that the breeder was using.